'Meaningless' FDA Certificates Are Used To Tout Dubious Face Masks

 But Alibaba.com isn't the only place where sellers and buyers can connect, and there are more certificates out there.
 Health care facilities, factories and even private citizens have encountered them searching high and low for personal protective equipment in recent months.
 Some may not even point to a real FDA registration.

-"It is easy to believe the certificates are authentic because they appear to have the FDA logo and they list company registration numbers, devices and certificate numbers," says Pamela Anderson, who directs quality assurance and regulatory affairs for Vizient, Inc., a company that helps hospitals negotiate contracts for supplies.
+"It is easy to believe the certificates are authentic because they appear to have the FDA logo, and they list company registration numbers, devices and certificate numbers," said Pamela Anderson, who directs quality assurance and regulatory affairs for Vizient Inc., a company that helps hospitals negotiate contracts for supplies.

-Amid the pandemic, new suppliers have contacted hospitals offering to meet the increased demand for PPE other things.
+Amid the pandemic, new suppliers have contacted hospitals offering to meet the increased demand for personal protective equipment and other things.
 Some have touted FDA certificates.

 Vizient has been helping hospitals review mask offers, including those for N95 respirators, which offer a higher level of protection than surgical masks and are more strictly regulated.

-Of the nearly 1,700 offers the company had reviewed by the end of May, more than two-thirds were not even "potentially appropriate for use in a health care setting," says Cathy Denning, a senior vice president involved in supply sourcing for Vizient.
+Of the nearly 1,700 offers the company had reviewed by the end of May, more than two-thirds were not even "potentially appropriate for use in a health care setting," said Cathy Denning, a senior vice president involved in supply sourcing for Vizient.
 Sixty-five of those offers were specifically for surgical masks, but only 39 offers included potentially acceptable products.

 Fishy companies often sent the certificates and photos of the products but no samples.
 Yet the suppliers required large down payments, Denning wrote in an email to NPR.